SchaafLaura/TLMlang_2_specification/README.md

 ## Specification
-This is the specification for the programming language TLM2 (or TLMlang 2)
+This is the (informal) specification for the programming language TLM2 (or TLMlang 2)
 ### General
 TLM2 is based on TLMlang (Trans lives matter language) from May'24.
 The '24 TLMlang is a stack-based, two-dimensional programming language focused on meta programming.
 Inspirations include Brainfuck, Befunge and cellular automata.